weishi10141993/MuJetAnalysis_BKGEstimation/README.md

 root -l -b -q HighMassBKGShape18.C
 ```

-A sanity check is done with ABCD method, which is purely data-driven.
+[Obselete] A sanity check is done with ABCD method, which is purely data-driven.
 It gives estimated yield in signal region A. The stability of this method is also checked.
 ```
 root -l -b -q HighMassBKGABCD18.C
 ```